 - agree to be nominated for the receipt of the JobKeeper Payment.

 Owning to the JobKeeper Payment, all eligible employees will receive at least A$1,500 per fortnight before tax.
 This includes individuals who typically earn less than this amount, as well as workers who have been stood down.

 In instances where staff members earn more than A$1,500 (pre-tax) per fortnight, the JobKeeper Payment will act as a partial subsidy, and employers will be required to pay out the difference.

 Employers can choose whether to pay superannuation on additional wages that are distributed due to the JobKeeper Payment.

+As of March 30, 2020, businesses can register to receive the JobKeeper Payment when they are ready to do so.
 Since JobKeeper Payments will be issued to employers, staff members need not apply for the subsidy.
 However, they should note the following: